tgg/connect-or-cut/README.md

 ## Limitations

  * Only outgoing connection using TCP over IPv4 work for now.
+ * Tested only on:
- * Tested only with gcc and clang on Debian GNU/Linux.
+   * Debian GNU/Linux with gcc and clang
+   * Mac OS X 10.4 with gcc
    Portability patches welcome!

 ## Roadmap